striezel/botvinnik/doc/configuration-core.md

 # botvinnik: core configuration file

-The configuration file of botvinnik is the place where the core settings like the Matrix home server or the user id and password for login are stored.
+The configuration file of botvinnik is the place where the core settings like the Matrix homeserver or the user id and password for login are stored.
 **Since this is sensitive information, take precaution that no other users or only users who you trust can access the configuration file.** This can usually be achieved by setting proper file permissions and file ownership for